tickets-dao/sandbox/atomyze-bft-2.3-devel/README.md

 For local development e.g. robot or observer you need override fabric specific gossip variables:

 ```
-. ./default-local-settings && docker-compose up
+. ./env-local-development && docker-compose up
 ```

-Or you can put your custom environment variables files instead of **default-local-settings**
+Or you can put your custom environment variables files instead of **env-local-development**

 ```
 . ./my-custom-development-variables && docker-compose up